Peripli/specification/api.md

 ## Registering a Platform

 In order for a platform to be usable with the Service Manager, the Service Manager needs to know about the platforms existence.
-Essentially, registering a platform means that a new service broker proxy for this particular platform has been registered within the Service Manager.
+Essentially, registering a platform means that a new service broker proxy for this particular platform has been registered with the Service Manager.

 ### Request